Case Study 1

 - non-infringement: no infringement based on the absence of a “low level current” in the Defendants’ accused products;

-- obviousness: our client’s patent was obviousness based on an earlier patent developed by Cisco:
+- obviousness: our client’s patent was obvious based on an earlier patent developed by Cisco:

 This defense hinged on the opinion of Defendants’ expert, Dr. Colwell.
 In deposition, we obtained admissions from Dr. Colwell that his analysis did not apply the Court’s rulings on how to properly interpret our client’s patent.
 Based on these admissions, we moved to exclude his opinions: